julisotoh/Databricks_learning/Machine_Learning_feature.md

 | 350 | 91 | 140 | 43.2 |
 | 410 | 110 | 170 | 41.8 |

-First, I define which columns I want to use as features:
+First, the feature columns are defined:

 ```python
 feature_cols = [